While you may feel like you're carrying more than one baby, only your

 - Go to every doctor's

-- Eat a healthy diet.
+- Eat healthy foods.
 Take in plenty of calories from

 foods rich in folic acid, iron, and calcium.
 These nutrients are essential for